Create a professional CV now!

 On the other hand, soft skills focus on non-technical attributes related to how individuals work and interact with others.
 Examples include communication, teamwork, adaptability, and problem-solving.
 Unlike hard skills, soft skills are more abstract and often developed through experiences.

-We’ll take a look at soft CV skills first because they’re widely considered the most important skills you need for career success.
-In fact, they’re said to be of paramount importance for the 21st-century workforce, ranking above hard skills in terms of desirable qualities in an employee.
+When selecting the key skills to put on a CV, you need to consider both.
+Don’t underestimate soft CV skills, as they’re widely considered the most important skills you need for career success.
+They’re said to be of paramount importance for the 21st-century workforce, ranking above hard skills in terms of desirable qualities in an employee.

 Even a century ago, a study conducted by Harvard University concluded that 85% of job success is directly related to soft skills, so they’ve stood the test of time.
-Here are some of the best soft skills for a CV separated into thematic groups:

 Interpersonal & communication CV skills examples

-These skills are essential for fostering positive workplace relationships.
+These soft skills are essential for fostering positive workplace relationships.
 Effective communication ensures collaboration, conflict resolution, and a harmonious work environment.

 Creative skills examples